paulkernfeld/hyperdrive/SPECIFICATION.md

 If we had received the hash for tree index 5 before and verified it then we would not need to re-verify the root and we would be able to insert block #2 after validating parent5.

-It should be noted that this allows us to have random access to any block in the feed with content verification in a single round trip
+It should be noted that this allows us to have random access to any block in the feed with content verification in a single round trip.
+In the worst case, verifying the a single block requires only `O(log(N))` time with respect to the number of blocks in the feed.

 As an optimization we can use the remote's "have" messages (see the ["Wire Protocol" section](#messageshave)) to figure out which hashes it already has.
 For example if the remote has block #3 then we do not need to send any hashes since it will already have verified hash 6 and 5.